w3f/polkadot-wiki/docs/learn-staking.md

 Nominators, on the other hand, have far fewer responsibilities.
 Those include monitoring their validators' performance (uptime), keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their and their validators' account.
-Thus, while not exactly set-it-and-forget-it, a nominator's experience is pretty hands-off.
+Thus, while not set-it-and-forget-it, a nominator's experience is relatively hands-off compared to a validator's.

 ![staking](assets/NPoS/article-2.png)